Maltese Premier Promises Resignation Amid Firestorm Over Journalist's Killing

 Why Malta Is In Turmoil Over The Unsolved Murder Of A Journalist

 After roughly two years, during which time law enforcement charged three men with planting and detonating the bomb, investigators struggled to find the folks who put them up to it.
 Until lately, the effort proved largely fruitless.
-That changed with the recent arrest of Yorgen Fenech, a 38-year-old gambling and real estate magnate whose business activities have been linked with members of Muscat's inner circle, including Schembri and Tourism Minister Konrad Mizzi.
+That changed with the recent arrest of Yorgen Fenech, a 38-year-old gambling and real estate magnate whose business activities have been linked to members of Muscat's inner circle, including Schembri and Tourism Minister Konrad Mizzi.

 Last week both Schembri and Mizzi resigned under pressure, and Economy Minister Christian Cardona also announced a self-imposed suspension from office while the probe continues.